-Attributing the best fit competitive advantage has a great impact on marketing on any successful organization.
-A competitive advantage is to giving customers a better overall value than a small business is able to compete.
+Attributing the best fit competitive advantage has a great impact on marketing in any successful organization.
+A competitive advantage is to give customers a better overall value than a small business is able to compete.
 During the annual planning process, the business owner and his management team develop marketing plans to maximize the revenue generated from the facility.
 The long-term success of a business requires the creation of a sustainable competitive advantage – one that endures new competitors even when entering the market or developing existing competitors with their own products or services.

 Competitive advantage in marketing